Keep Your Pets Healthy & Happy for Years to Come

 Some of these issues can be addressed with special dietary and exercise regimens, while others will require more complex therapeutic measures.

-Most dogs and cats can be considered a senior pet around the age of 7, but larger dogs age even more quickly and may require senior protocols by age 5.
-Pocket pets vary in the aging process—ask Dr. Bob, your Plum Street veterinarian, about the life expectancy of your little friend.
+Most dogs and cats can be considered a senior pet around the age of 7, but larger dog’s age even more quickly and may require senior protocols by age 5.

 The Senior Pet Exam